monowar-mukul/AI-102_Azure-AI-Engineer-Associate--Labs/README.md

 # AI-102-A: Designing and Implementing a Microsoft Azure AI Solution

+---

+### ⚠️ Disclaimer

+This repository contains the **final state of code from my testing lab setup**, prepared **for training and educational purposes**.
+While the code has been verified in a controlled lab environment, it may not be fully validated for production use.
+Please ensure you **thoroughly test** in a **lower (non-production) environment** before applying any changes to live systems.

+> **Always test, test, and test again** — validate all configurations and behaviours in your own controlled setup before production deployment.

+---

 ## 📚 Lab Collection

 This repository contains the final copies of lab files for the **AI-102-A** course: Designing and Implementing a Microsoft Azure AI Solution.